RoliSoft/Host-Scanner/README.md

 	                          Possible values are 0..6, which have the same effect as nmap's -T:
 	                            0 - 5m, 1 - 15s, 2 - 400ms, 3 - 100ms, 4 - 10ms, 5 - 5ms, 6 - no delay

+	  -r [ --resolve ]        Resolves vulnerable CPE names to their actual package names depending on the automatically detected operating system of the host.

 	  -x [ --passive ]        Globally disables active reconnaissance.
 Functionality using active scanning will break, but ensures no accidental active scans will be initiated, which might get construed as hostile.